 Details on preparing your poster

-If you would like to get your poster printed in Lincoln so that you do not need to transport it, you will need to contact Kinko's or the UNL Pixel Lab for information, prices, and deadlines.
-If you want to purchase poster board in Lincoln, it can be purchased at the UNL campus bookstore located downtown.
+If you would like to get your poster printed in Lincoln so that you do not need to transport it, you will need to contact FedEx Office at 12th and P streets or the UNL Pixel Lab for information, prices, and deadlines.
+If you want to purchase poster board in Lincoln, it can be purchased at the UNL campus bookstore located downtown in the Nebraska Union.
 Please double-check the hours to make sure you can get your materials in time.

 If you have any additional questions regarding your poster, please contact us at firstname.lastname@example.org.